-Daniel Pierce is a CNST Visiting Fellow in the Electron Physics Group in the CNST.
+Daniel Pierce is a CNST Visiting Fellow and NIST Fellow Emeritus in the Electron Physics Group in the CNST.
 He received a B.S. in Physics from Stanford University, a M.A. in Physics from Wesleyan University (CT), and a Ph.D. in Applied Physics from Stanford University, where he was also a Postdoctoral Research Associate for one year.
 Following three years at the Swiss Federal Institute of Technology, he joined the research staff at NIST (then NBS) in 1975.
 Dan’s research has been in the area of surface physics, with special emphasis on the development of spin-based measurements and their application to surface and thin film magnetism, such as imaging magnetization in magnetic nanostructures and measuring the interlayer coupling of magnetic multilayers.
-His work led to two "R&D 100" awards, the E. U. Condon and William P. Schlichter awards from NIST, Silver and Gold Medals from the Department of Commerce, and the Gaede-Langmuir Prize from the American Vacuum Society (AVS).
-Dan has three patents and over 170 publications, and is a Fellow of the American Physical Society and the AVS.
+His work led to two "R&D 100" awards, the E. U. Condon and William P. Schlichter awards from NIST, Silver and Gold Medals from the Department of Commerce, the Gaede-Langmuir Prize from the American Vacuum Society (AVS), and the 2015 APS Joseph F. Keithley Award for Advances in Measurement Science.
+Dan has three patents and over 180 publications, and is a Fellow of the American Physical Society and the AVS.
 He is currently working on applying Scanning Electron Microscopy with Polarization Analysis (SEMPA) to new materials and devices in the CNST nanomagnetics program.

 CNST Visiting Fellow / NIST Fellow (Emeritus)